Armando Broja: Under-19

-Broja received his first international call-up from the Albania under-19 team by coach Nevil Dede for the first gathering of 2019 in February.
+Broja received his first international call-up from the Albania national under-19 team by coach Nevil Dede for the first gathering of 2019 in February.
 He was then called up for a double friendly against North Macedonia the following month.
 Broja made his international debut in the first game played on 24 March, when he started the match and scored in the 60th minute for the final score of 1–1.
 He started again in the second game two days later, putting his side 1–0 up in the 10th minute, but North Macedonia overturned the score and won 2–1.
 In May 2019, he received a call-up for another double friendlies against Kosovo.
 Broja was named in the starting line-up in the first match, and also scored his side's third goal in a 3–1 away win.
 Two days later, Albania won 4–1 over Kosovo with Broja scoring twice.

-In November, Broja was invited to participate in the 2020 UEFA European Under-19 Championship qualification Group 4 where his side were shorted to play against Greece, Belgium and Iceland.
+In November, Broja was invited to participate in the UEFA Euro 2020 qualifications where his side were shorted to play against Greece, Belgium and Iceland.
 He played the full 90 minutes in the first match versus Greece where his side were beaten 5–1, and against Belgium where he managed to score a consolation goal in the second half as Albania lost 2–1.
-In the thid game against Iceland, he started the match and helped his side to score two goals in the first half, but received a red card in the 65th minute as Iceland eventually overturned the game and won 4–2.
+In the third game against Iceland, he started the match and helped his side to score two goals in the first half, but received a red card in the 65th minute as Iceland eventually overturned the game and won 4–2.

 Under-21

-On 9 June 2019, Broja made his debut with the Albanian under-21 side in the friendly match against Wales after coming on as a substitute in the 46th minute in place of Din Sula, and scored his side's two goals during a 2–1 home win.
+On 9 June 2019, aged 17 years and 9 months, Broja made his debut for the Albania national under-21 team in a friendly against Wales.
+Coming on as a half-time substitute, he scored twice within 13 minutes to secure a 2–1 win.
+Three days later, he scored again in the return match, a 3–1 victory for Albania.

+Broja also played three full 90-minute matches during the 2021 and 2023 UEFA European Under-21 Championship qualification campaigns.
+On 4 June 2021, he captained Albania U21 in a 3–0 away win against Andorra, scoring once himself.